ammusjames/NASSCOM-VSD-SoC-design-Program/README.md

 ## DAY 1
 ### Introduction to QFN-48 Package, chip, pads, core, die and IPs

-In any embedded board we have seen, the part of the board we consider as the chip is only the PACKAGE of the chip which is nothing but a protective layer or packet bound over the actual chip and the actual manufatured chip is usually present at the center of a package wherein, the connections from package is fed to the chip by WIRE BOUND method which is none other than basic wired connection
+An integrated circuit, also known as a microchip, chip or IC, is a small electronic device made up of multiple interconnected electronic components such as transistors, resistors, and capacitors.
+These components are etched onto a small piece of semiconductor material, usually silicon.
+Chip is usually present at the center of a package wherein, the connections from package is fed to the chip by WIRE BOUND method which is none other than basic wired connection

 ![](image/7.png)